EMH333/EMH_Website/content/posts/2025/yamhill-county-express/index.md

 First boarding each week: $6
 Second through fifth boarding: $3
-Sixth boarding onward: Free
+Sixth boarding onward: $1
 Free glass of wine every 50 boardings.

 Wine tasting experience: $50/person (includes boarding and a 3 glass flight; one fee waved with a three or more bottle purchase on-board; additional wine by the glass available)
 Charcuterie board: $30

-The everyday commuter pays $18 per week and would receive a free glass of wine every couple months.
+The everyday commuter pays $17 per week and would receive a free glass of wine every couple months.
 The weekend explorer pays $9 for a round-trip.
-A couple of wine tourists would pay $130 for a wine tasting + charcuterie.
+A wine tourist couple would pay $130 for a wine tasting + charcuterie.

 Discounts of 50% are available for low-income residents or 1-station trips (Lafayette to Dundee for example).